mikewest/static_gettext/README.markdown

       - locale
       - build

-The `example` directory in this project is just such an example.
+The `example` directory in this project is, unsurprisingly, just such an example.

 Notes
 -----